 Mesothelioma is a very rare cancer of the lining of the chest or abdomen.
 Most mesothelioma cases are caused by exposure to asbestos and are diagnosed 30 years or more after the first exposure.
 By the time a person is diagnosed with mesothelioma, it is almost always fatal.

 Signs and symptoms of mesothelioma include: shortness of breath or trouble breathing, unexplained weight loss, pain under the ribs, pain, swelling, or lumps in the abdomen.

 Asbestosis is a serious, progressive, long-term disease that causes scarring of the lungs.
 This scarring makes it hard for lungs to get oxygen into the blood.
 It restricts breathing and leads to smaller lung volume.
 Asbestosis is not a cancer.

-- a dry, crackling sound in the lungs while inhaling
+chest pain, loss of appetite, and/or a dry, crackling sound in the lungs while inhaling.

 Asbestosis generally progresses slowly, but the rate can vary greatly from one patient to another.
 Breathing can become more difficult as the symptoms progress over time.
 Lung tissues and the lining of the chest wall can change from the thinness and stretchiness of a balloon to the thickness and hardness of an orange peel.